livioribeiro/selva/docs/tutorial.md

             return {"greeting": greeting}
     ```

-## Using delayed taks
+## Using backgound taks

 The greetings are being save to the database, but now we have a problem: the
 user has to wait until the greeting is saved before receiving it.

-To solve this problem and improve the user experience, we can use *delayed tasks*:
+To solve this problem and improve the user experience, we can use *background tasks*:

 === "application/controller.py"